KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_015_SimpleTexture.md

 }
 ```

 The `technique` defines a new uniform variable, which is called `u_diffuse`.
-As shown in [Materials and Techniques](gltfTutorial_013_MaterialsTechniques.md), the type and value of this uniform is defined in the `technique.parameters`.
-Here, the type is `GL_SAMPLER2D`, and the value of the uniform is the ID of the respective texture - in this case, the `"exampleTexture"` that was added in the `textures` dictionary.
+As shown in the [Materials and Techniques](gltfTutorial_013_MaterialsTechniques.md) section, the type and value of this uniform is defined in the `technique.parameters`.
+Here, the type is `GL_SAMPLER2D`, and the value of the uniform is the ID of the respective texture&mdash;in this case, the `"exampleTexture"` that was added in the `textures` dictionary.